Why DCIS at Fairmont?

 Welcome Note From DCIS at Fairmont Principal, Alex Wenzel

 Thank you for considering an international education at DCIS at Fairmont.
 I want you to know that I don’t just lead this school.
-I am a parent first, with two of my children enrolled here in our dual language immersion program.
+I am a parent first, with my children enrolled here in our dual language immersion program.
 Long before dreaming that I would be the Principal, I searched for a school that matched my values and hopes for my children.
 I didn’t just want them to ‘do school’.
 I wanted them to have experiences that help them grow as humans as part of an interconnected and diverse world.
 I hoped that their education would support the building of a more socially just, inclusive and sustainable world.
 And that is just what I’ve found and continue to foster now as the school’s principal.

 I hope you consider joining us in building a truly unique educational experience here in the heart of Denver.